How to Unblock a Shower Drain Without Chemicals

 - A rag or cloth

-Pour one cup of baking soda down the drain, followed by one cups of vinegar.
-Then cover the drain immediately using a cloth or a rag to ensure the reaction doesn’t go over the top!
+Place one teaspoon of baking soda into the drainage followed by one Cup of white vinegar.
+Then cover this drain immediately with a towel or a towel to ensure that the reaction doesn’t get over the top!

 Step 4: Wait

-Remove the cover with care and flush the water with boiling.
-This will help remove any debris that remains and allow your water to flow without a hitch.
+Take the cover off with care and flush with boiling water.
+This will help remove all debris remaining and help get your water flowing freely.

 Method 2: Wire Hanger